There’s no simple fix for becoming a winning poker player.

 The Where: Defending the blinds applies to both cash games and tournaments.

-Defending the Blinds the Right Way
+How to Defend the Blinds the Right Way

 First of all it’s important to understand that the small and big blinds are the two worst positions at the poker table.

 If you’re in the small blind you’ll be forced to act first on every post-flop round of betting.
 If you’re in the big blind it’s not much better.
 In fact, even the best poker players in the world lose money from these two positions.